2024 International Conference Agenda

 Moderator: Robert McClure, AIA, NCARB, Principal, Design Director, Page Southerland Page

-CONTINUITY OF COMMUNITY TO ACCELERATE INNOVATION
+CONTINUITY OF COMMUNITY TO ACCELERATE INNOVATION (The Ledger - Multi-Purpose Room)

 The Rowen Foundation, Georgia Tech, and Portal Innovations, partners in the metro Atlanta life sciences ecosystem, join for a panel discussion on how their collaboration provides a “continuity of community” that accelerates growth by allowing companies to retain and deepen partnerships from startup through maturity.
 The outlook of life sciences in Georgia plus purpose-driven development offers scalable real estate solutions providing an environment where companies can innovate, grow, and thrive.